BSc Dietetics and Nutrition: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

-BSc Nutrition and Dietetics is a 3-year UG course that focuses on the science of nutrition, food management, and promoting a healthy lifestyle.
+BSc Nutrition and Dietetics is a 3 to 4-year UG course that focuses on the science of nutrition, food, and health.
+This course provides you with deep knowledge of nutrition & diet and their relationship to health and disease.

 BSc Nutrition and Dietetics Course Details - Highlights